CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 ## Why my services are cost-effective

 There are different stages of combining the necessary digital materials to construct a thorough website together with effective SEO.
-Having the benefit of all this website structure knowledge at the onset of website creation is rare.
+Having the benefit of all this website structure knowledge is tough.
+Furthermore, being armed with this at the onset of website creation, is rare.
 Building upon the initial work, it is best to consider adding features to your web presence implementation as you and your company grow.

 ### Significant considerations in integrating translations.